Skip to Content

 These are the most commonly referenced age points that owners want to know.

-So after looking at the chart above, is your Husky on the smaller side of the scale?
+So is your Husky on the smaller side of the scale?
 Let’s go through the most important reasons behind why some huskies are smaller than others.

 1. Genetics